yurovsky/yurovsky.github.io/_posts/2016-11-11-file-io-drivers.md

 We should be careful (if not downright paranoid) when opening files.
 Some of the recommended checks to perform and best practices include:

- * Using [realpath(3)](http://man7.org/linux/man-pages/man3/realpath.3.html) to product a canonicalized absolute path for us when the path comes from outside.
+ * Using [realpath(3)](http://man7.org/linux/man-pages/man3/realpath.3.html) to produce a canonicalized absolute path for us when the path comes from outside.
  * Setting O\_CLOEXEC to make sure that the file descriptor is not leaked to any child processes we spawn
  * Sanity-checking the file with [fstat(2)](http://man7.org/linux/man-pages/man2/stat.2.html) to make sure it looks like the kind of file we are expecting